ASORN Summer Symposium, San Francisco 2016

 An update on refractive surgery will be provided.
 The speaker will cover the latest approved techniques and procedures and will discuss new and emerging technologies.
 At the conclusion of this course attendees will be able to list at least 3 state of the art refractive surgical procedures and list at least 3 emerging technologies in refractive surgery.

-9:40 AM - 10:40 AM - Cataract Evaluation and Surgical Planning with Cynthia Chiu, MD
+9:40 AM - 10:40 AM - Cataract Evaluation and Surgical Planning with Cynthia S. Chiu, MD, FACS - HANDOUT

 10:40 AM - 11:10 AM - Morning Break